Join our student community

 Animal Justice UK

-A-law publishes Animal Justice UK, an online magazine featuring news, articles, book and program reviews and articles about animals in society.
+A-law publishes Animal Justice UK, a free, digital magazine featuring news, articles, book and program reviews and articles about animals in society.

-Find out what legal and policy issues are being debated around our relationship with animals and how we can improve animal protection laws to give animals a better life.
+Discover how together we can improve animal protection laws to give animals a better life.

 The Student Team runs Animal Justice UK and is always happy to receive information about news and events for the magazine.
 The eMagazine is free.